VincenzoGalante/VincenzoGalante/README.md

 ## Its me!
-Hi there - I am Vincenzo, an aspiring **Web Developer**.
+Hi there, I am Vincenzo - an aspiring **Web Developer**.
 Having a project management background with heavy product management influences, I always was drawn to data driven decisions and creative problem solving.
 It came very natural to start coding and I immediately got interested in the logic behind web applications.

 <a href="https://www.linkedin.com/in/galantevincenzo/" target="_blank" ><img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" width=32 height=32></a>